LucCook/lc-portfolio-nc-games-be/README.md

 ## Project Summary

+This API was one of my end of module projects for Northcoders, which demonstrates my ability to utilise PSQL and Javascript to host a queriable database web service.

+Navigate to the endpoint /api to get a list of all currently functioning endpoints, all of which have been extensively tested using Jest and internal code reviews.

 ## Setup instructions

 Start by cloning this repo - instructions here - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 After opening the repo in your terminal, start by running 'npm install' or follow the links below for the required packages

 ## .env file setup